-1.5 Need of Augmentation of Own Source Revenue for Panchayats the maximum to the own source revenue.
+1.5 Need of Augmentation of Own Source Revenue for Panchayats

+Property tax, cess on land revenue, surcharge on additional stamp duty, tolls, tax on professions, tax on advertisements, non-motor vehicle tax, user charges etc. contribute the maximum to the own source revenue.
 However, these OSR generated is very small component of the total expenditure of Panchayats.
 Gram Panchayats have been authorized in most of the States to collect tax and non-tax revenue.
 But, Intermediate and District Panchayats have been mostly authorized to collect non-tax revenue.
 In most States, the property tax generates the maximum revenue.
 However, this tax, mostly based on the annual rental value of assessment, remains inelastic, added to the inefficient ways of its administration.
 However, a few progressive States like Karnataka have reformed the tax structure and are using the unit area method in determining the tax base.
 Therefore, there is need of the OSR for enabling Panchayats to provide effective local governance in consonance with the spirit of the Constitution.
 Panchayats need augmentation of own source of revenue for the following purposes: